 The Amy J. Blue Award includes a $4,000 prize.

-The award was established in 1991 to honor the life and work of Amy J. Blue, an associate vice president for administrative services and facilities, who died of brain cancer in May 1988, about a month before her 45th birthday.
+The award was established in 1991 to honor the life and work of Amy J. Blue, associate vice president for administrative services and facilities, who died of brain cancer in May 1988, about a month before her 45th birthday.

 Stanford created a garden in her name, a small oasis of flowering trees and shrubs located near Memorial Church.
-It has four wooden benches, including one that rocks, and a sundial with an engraved motto: “Count only happy hours.”
+It has four wooden benches, including one that rocks, and a sundial with an engraved motto: “Count only sunny hours.”